sst/guide/_examples/how-to-add-google-login-to-your-cognito-user-pool.md

 GET /public
 ```

 By default, all routes have the authorization type `JWT`.
 This means the caller of the API needs to pass in a valid JWT token.
-The first is a private endpoint.
-The second is a public endpoint and its authorization type is overridden to `NONE`.
+The `GET /private` route is a private endpoint.
+The `GET /public` is a public endpoint and its authorization type is overridden to `NONE`.

 Let's install the npm packages we are using here.